bmo-ds/Slippi-Replay-Analyzer/README.md

 - **Chart and Graph Visualizations**:
   - Generates bar charts and plots for detailed analysis.
-  - Creates network visualizations for advanced relationship analysis.
+  - Creates network tables for advanced relationship analysis.

 - **Customizable**:
   - Easy to adapt to different datasets or metrics.